|Course Title||Computer Vision|

 |Units of Credit||6|

-Computer vision is the interdisciplinary scientific field that develops theories and methods allowing computers to extract high-level information from digital images or videos.
-From an engineering perspective it seeks to automate perceptual tasks normally performed by the human visual system.
-Generally, vision is difficult because it is an inverse problem, where only insufficient information is available about the objects of interest in the image data.
-Physics-based mathematical and statistical models as well as machine-learning methods are used to assist in the task.
-Current real-world applications are wide-ranging, and include optical character recognition, machine inspection, object recognition in retail, 3D model building in photogrammetry, medical imaging, automotive safety, motion capture, surveillance, fingerprint recognition and biometrics, and others.
-This course provides an introduction to fundamental concepts and an opportunity to develop a real-world application of computer vision.
+Computer vision develops mathematical techniques for recovering three-dimensional shape and appearance of objects in images (Szeliski, 2010).
+Vision is difficult because it is an inverse problem, where only insufficient information is available when trying to recover some unknowns.
+Physics-based and statistical models are used to assist in the task.
+Current real-world applications are wide-ranging, and include optical character recognition, machine inspection, objection recognition in retail, 3-D model building in photogrammetry, medical imaging, automotive safety, match move in Hollywood (merging computer generated imagery with live action footage), motion capture, surveillance, fingerprint recognition and biometrics and others.
+This course will provide an introduction to fundamental concepts and an opportunity to develop an application.

 This course contributes to the development of the following graduate capabilities: